Takzzg/portfolio-sveltekit/README.md

 - open [`localhost:5173`](http://localhost:5173) in your browser

 ### VS Code
-If using Visual Studio Code, get the recommended extensions in `.vscode/extensions.json` to enable full syntax support
+If using Visual Studio Code, get the extensions listed in `.vscode/extensions.json` to enable full syntax support

 ## Dependencies